raiden-network/raidex/README.md

 ng serve
 ```

+Start the WebUI as described in the [Web Application Tutorial](https://raiden-network.readthedocs.io/en/stable/webui_tutorial.html)

 ### General Notes

-- Currently only 1 trading pair is supported.
-The default trading pair is set to be WETH and Raiden Testnet Token (RTT) on Kovan Testnet.
+Currently only 1 trading pair is supported.
+The default trading pair is set to be WETH and Raiden Testnet Token (RTT) on Kovan Testnet
-WETH Contract Address: `0xd0A1E359811322d97991E03f863a0C30C2cF029C`
+- WETH Contract Address: `0xd0A1E359811322d97991E03f863a0C30C2cF029C`
-RTT Contract Address: `0x92276aD441CA1F3d8942d614a6c3c87592dd30bb`
+- RTT Contract Address: `0x92276aD441CA1F3d8942d614a6c3c87592dd30bb`
 If you do want to use other trading pairs (not recommended yet) change the addresses in `*RAIDEX_DIR*/raidex/constants.py`

 ## Contributing